wawzat/pumpfuse_clean_data/readme.md

 - Remove any prior sheet named PumpFuse_new from Google Sheets
 - Open the saved sheet
 - Change the name to PumpFuse_new
-- Share the sheet with your Google API service account
+- Share the sheet with your Google API service account email address
 - Run .\import.py
 - import.py will print the latest date and Sheet row number to the terminal
 - Open the target spreadsheet